 You should always ask your client if they have something specific in mind – sometimes you’ll get a good feel out of reference images they send you and can build your whole mood board around them.

 This is the single best way to know what you’re going to be making for the client.
 Planning the photoshoots is an essential part of the photo process.
-It makes you feel more confident in the upcoming shoot and you don’t need to guess or figure out everything on your own.
+You will be more confident in the upcoming shoot and can further plan your photoshoot with composition and lighting.

 You can also check how to build a portfolio before you book with clients.